learn-co-curriculum/phase-3-puts-print-and-return-readme/README.md

-# Print, Puts, and Return
+# Puts, Print and Return

 ## Overview